- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 Really?

-Second, a sub-performing post on your blog could become a successful outlier when repurposed onto another platform.
+- There’s no guarantee that just because a post did well on your blog that it would do likewise when repurposed elsewhere.
+A sub-performing post on your blog could become a successful outlier when repurposed onto another platform.
 Why ignore that possibility?

+- The content consumer doesn’t know that what they’re looking at is repurposed.
+For them, it’s fresh and new.
 But for them to join your audience, they don’t want sporadic, every-now-and-again content.
-They want consistency, they want to know you’re committed to that platform.
+They want consistency.
+They want to know you’re committed to that platform.
+That’s the only way you:

 10. Repurpose to Attract Leads (Indirectly Helping SEO)